Users can now scan and automatically translate paper documents into more than 60 languages

 “Local governments can provide written information in any language that’s needed.
 Lawyers can more easily review translated documents with non-English speaking clients, ensuring clients are properly advised of their rights and responsibilities.
 Teachers can provide school and student information in both English and a parent’s native language.
 Students can use the service to improve their understanding of class material as they work to master a new language.”

-For more information about the new Scan to Translate service, visit scannx.com/scantotranslate.
-For more information about Scannx, email email@example.com, call 925-425-0151 or visit www.scannx.com.
+For more information about the new Scan to Translate service, visit www.scannx.com/products/software .
+For more information about ScannX, email info@ScannX.com, call 925-425-0151 or visit www.ScannX.com.